kubernetes-sigs/kustomize/README.md

-`kustomize` lets you customize raw, template-free YAML files for multiple purposes, leaving the original YAML untouched and usable as is.
+`kustomize` lets you customize raw, template-free YAML files for multiple purposes, leaving the original YAML untouched and usable as is. test

 `kustomize` targets kubernetes; it understands and can patch [kubernetes style] API objects.
 It's like